google/applied-machine-learning-intensive/v2/07_capstone/00_capstone_project_introduction/capstone_project_introduction.md

 **2.)
 Ethical storyboarding worksheet - 10%**

 <!--
-First you'll complete a design doc that lays out the goals for your project, which team members will play what roles during each of the project phases, data-releated information, what problem your project seeks to solve, and a list of tasks you'll complete in pursuit of that solution.
+First your team will complete a design doc that lays out the goals for your team's unique project, which team members will play what roles during each of the project phases, data-releated information, what problem your project seeks to solve, and a list of tasks you'll complete in pursuit of that solution.
 A design doc template will be provided.

-Second, you'll complete an ethical storyboarding worksheet that facilitates thought and discussion about the ethical implications of your project idea.
+Next you'll complete an ethical storyboarding worksheet that facilitates thought and discussion about the ethical implications of your project idea.
+Again, a template will be provided.
 -->

 ---